WSU-kduncan/cs2900-Natrix1998/Project2/README.md

 # How to Install
 ## Docker
-Run the following commands in the order they are listed.
-`$ sudo apt-get update`
+1. `$ sudo apt-get update`<br>
-(Optional) `$ sudo apt-get upgrade`
+1a.
+(Optional) `$ sudo apt-get upgrade`<br>
-Verify there is no old version of docker on your system.
+2. Verify there is no old version of docker on your system. `$ sudo apt-get remove docker docker-engine docker.io containerd runc`<br>
-`$ sudo apt-get remove docker docker-engine docker.io containerd runc` If the previous packages report as being not installed, that is okay.
+**Note** If the previous packages report as being not installed, that is okay.
 Some versions of Linux (e.g. mint) reports that docker-engine cannot be located.
+This seems to be less okay but I was still able to ignore it and get docker running. <br>

-We are going to be installing docker from the repository.
+3. We are going to be installing docker from the repository.
+To add the repository, first run <br>
-To add the repository, first run `$sudo apt-get install apt-transport-https ca-certificates curl gnupg lsb-release` This will allow `apt` to use a repository over HTTPS.
+`$sudo apt-get install apt-transport-https ca-certificates curl gnupg lsb-release`<br>
+This will allow `apt` to use a repository over HTTPS. <br><br>

 `$ sudo systemctl enable docker && sudo systemctl start docker` Check the status to make sure the installation worked and everything was enabled correctly.
 `$ sudo systemctl status docker`